When you’re planning your baby’s nursery, two of the things that you’ll want to consider are the temperature of the room and the airflow.

 So before you bite the bullet, let’s chat: Should you put a ceiling fan in the nursery?

-A ceiling fan can be a great choice for a nursery because of the consistent airflow — which keeps baby comfortable and can reduce the risk of SIDS.
+A ceiling fan can be a great choice for a nursery because of the consistent airflow — which keeps baby comfortable and (according to some studies) can reduce the risk of SIDS.
 The spinning blades will always be out of baby’s reach, as opposed to a tower fan.